PolyMath-Coder/zuri_auth_system/README.md

 <img src="src/images/Screenshot%20(352).png" >

-### Endpoint allows only staff perform the activity designed for this endpoint.
+### Endpoint allows only staff get all users which is the acitivity designed for this endpoint.

 <img src="src/images/Screenshot%20(353).png" >

-### Endpoint allows only managers perform the activity designed for this endpoint.
+### Endpoint allows only managers delete a user designed for this endpoint.

 <img src="src/images/Screenshot%20(354).png" >